Russian Peasants' uprising of 1905–1906: Background

 The peasants uprising was connected to the 1905 Revolution and the October Manifesto, as the country was gripped by a revolutionary and rebellious atmosphere following Tsar Nicholas II reactionary policies.
-After Bloody Sunday in February, large instances of rebellion exploded throughout the country, initiating the 1905 Revolution.
+After Bloody Sunday in January, large instances of rebellion exploded throughout the country, initiating the 1905 Revolution.
 The revolution forced the reactionary Tsar to make concessions, and in October he issued a manifesto granting some civil liberties to prevent the nation from slipping into chaos, trying to 'pacify' the country.

-The 'Bolsheviks'
+The revolt

 The general 'mood of rebellion' riding the country quickly spread to the provinces and the countryside.
 Seeing the weakness of the government, they started organising rent strikes in an effort to force the landowners to pay out higher wages.
 They began trespassing on the land of the gentry, chopping down trees and harvesting their hay.
 When early summer came and it became clear that the harvest had failed, the peasants started launching large, organised attacks on the estates; they would loot the properties, and set the manor on fire, making the landowner flee.
 The uprising was mainly caused by the peasants misunderstanding the October Manifesto as a license to seize the countryside from the gentry: despite some rural unrest in the spring of 1905, and more in the summer, the unrest only 'exploded' after October 17.